Simona Matei

 Simona-Iulia Matei (born 7 July 1985) is a former professional Romanian tennis player.

 On 2 October 2006, she reached her career-high singles ranking of world No. 145 and her best WTA doubles ranking of 246.
-In her career, she won nine singles and seven doubles titles on tournaments of the ITF Circuit.
+In her career, she won nine singles and seven doubles titles on the ITF Women's Circuit.

-She was coached by Michele Tellini, and retired from pro tennis in 2010.
+She was coached by Michele Tellini, and retired from tennis in 2010.